 This concludes Simeon’s tour of Bristol.
 We hope you have enjoyed the ride.
 Do come again soon.

 - Book tickets for the attractions in advance.
 Most places are limiting the number of visitors due to Covid-19.
 (Generally, it is best to book to avoid disappointment)

 - Do not fall in the harbour.
 You will get very wet.

-- Watch out for people on bikes.
+- Watch out for people on bikes and electric scooters.
 Do not walk in cycle lanes.

 - Be prepared for rain.
 Pack more than one pair of trousers.

-- Follow social distancing rules.
+- Follow government guidelines regarding Covid-19.
 They are there for everyone’s safety.

 Read about Simeon’s previous adventures here:

 Simeon and the Bloomsbury Treasures